-It is inevitable that, in today’s chaotic world, we lose touch with a few friends down the road.
+In today’s chaotic world, it is inevitable that we lose touch with a few friends down the road.
 But thanks to many of today’s technological advances, it is far simpler to find someone than ever before.

 Start by collating all the details you have of your friend.
 It does not have to be current; all previous information can be helpful too.
 Write down their (first, middle, and last) names, date of birth or approximate age, addresses, and other basic personal information you can remember.
 As well as these details, if you have the name of previous employment or academic institution such as high school or college, add these to the list.
 If you know their profession or favorite sports team or if they’re passionate about a specific hobby, these details could just be the key to finding them.
 No information is too small or insignificant when it comes to tracking someone down.

-You can use a most recent phone number or location to search for people online via a search engine.
-Google holds a wealth of information but there are other sites and search engines that can even provide sites directory information, such as the yellow and white pages.
+You can use the most recent phone number or location to search for people online via a search engine.
+Google holds a wealth of information, but other sites and search engines can even provide the site directory information, such as the yellow and white pages.

 Another way to get started is to reach out to mutual acquaintances if you have them.
 This way, you may be able to contact your friend without ever having to really search.

-If, however, you do not have any contacts who know this person, keep this in mind for your online searches.
-Finding a sibling, parent, child, or friend in common could be what leads you to your friend.
+If you do not have any contacts who know this person, keep this in mind for your online searches to find people.
+Finding a sibling, parent, child, or friend in common could lead you to your friend.

 Also, share your search with other friends who might be able to help.
-Sometimes, other people’s locations or styles mean that their searches turn up different results.
+Sometimes, other people’s locations or styles mean that their searches yield different results.
 Make sure to run down any leads you get: phone numbers, addresses, online profiles, etc.

 There are public records about everything and practically everybody.
 You should start with the most recent and relevant information you have on the person.
-This information could be in relation to the school they attended, their marriage, an employment registry, or a social affiliation.
+This information could be about the school they attended, their marriage, an employment registry, or social affiliation.

 Most organizations, colleges, and companies have directories for present and past members, students, and employees.
 Some information may be private due to data protection laws but even the slightest new information could get you closer to your goal of tracking down a long-lost friend.

 Usually, you can access registers of alumni online in addition to many other public records, such as court records, marriage licenses, and criminal records.
-Not all the details are made public but there is an enormous quantity of information on all US citizens available online.
+Not all the details are public, but there is an enormous quantity of information on all US citizens online.